top of page

 Do you know what's in your water?

 The EPA recommends regular testing of your drinking water by a Drinking Water-Certified Laboratory.
 Don't depend on a cheap, do it yourself test kit.
-The water testing we offer is performed by a local lab.
-Proven to be a fast, accurate, and affordable way to monitor the purity of your drinking water.
+The water testing we offer is performed by a certified and accredited lab.
+Proven to be a fast, accurate, and an affordable way to monitor the purity of your drinking water.
 The water test parameters satisfy most lenders including FHA and VA loans.
+We offer 2 different tests, one tailored toward well water, and another for a city/public water supply.